 Brighton and Hove – St Bartholomew, Ann Street

-The sight of St Bartholomew’s, towering above terraces of housing (now mostly cleared) near a railway viaduct, recalls the industrial north, though after recent building this is less apparent from the west.
+The sight of St Bartholomew’s, towering above terraces of housing (now mostly cleared) with a railway viaduct in the background, recalls the industrial north rather than the Sussex coast, though the effect from the west is less apparent after recent reconstruction.
 When built, it was near the edge of the town and dominated the northern and eastern approaches.
 Commissioned by Father Wagner to the designs of E E Scott between 1872 and 1874 (B 32 p908), it replaced a mission church of 1868, which had rapidly become too small.
 After H M Wagner died in 1870, his son had more money for building churches and spent £18000 on St Bartholomew’s (Sawyer III p1).
 That was in addition to what was needed for grandiose gestures like buying a nearby row of houses, whose occupants feared that down draughts from the church would make their chimneys smoke (AR 45 p38).

 Wagner was inspired to build the church in this way after a visit to South West France and Northern Spain, where he was deeply impressed by the size and simplicity of the great churches such as Albi.
 Somers Clarke provides the key (AR 45 p38):

 He [Wagner] was very appreciative of simplicity and the dignity gained by height.
 He told me he greatly admired the vast reredoses he had seen in Spain, the windows high up, lots of elbow room and thick walls.
 He would sooner have a few feet more of height than all the little mouldings and marble pillars in the world.
 Economy dictated brick; let one therefore design for brick.